 Pesticides are still found in:

 These exposures usually do not lead to instant poisoning symptoms.
 However, studies suggest that exposure may affect healthy child development.

 Reducing your child’s exposure to pesticides is not difficult, so start today!

-- Organic produce has been found to have less pesticides and a potentially lower risk of exposure to drug-resistant bacteria.
+Reduce exposure to pesticides in foods.
+Organic produce has been found to have less pesticides and a potentially lower risk of exposure to drug-resistant bacteria.
 However, the most important thing for children is to eat a wide variety of produce, whether it's conventional or organic.
-For more information, see the AAP report, “Organic Foods: Health and Environmental Advantages and Disadvantages.”

 If you work with pesticides, be sure you don't "take them home" on your clothes and shoes.
 Try to change clothes before coming home and remove and store shoes outside.